-- 120 We use the Hadley Centre Global Environment Model version 3 (HadGEM3) variant of the Met Office Unified Model (MetUM) version 8.4, which has been used for both numerical weather prediction and climate simulation.
+We use the Hadley Centre Global Environment Model version 3 (HadGEM3) variant of the Met Office Unified Model (MetUM) version 8.4, which has been used for both numerical weather prediction and climate simulation.
 It is configured with the Global Atmosphere (GA4.0) and comprises a non-hydrostatic fully compressible dynamical core that uses a semi-implicit semi-Lagrangian advection scheme in terrain-following hybrid height coordinates (Walters et al., 2014).
-We run the atmosphere-only configuration (HadGEM3-A) at N96 horizontal resolution (1.875° × 1.25°, ~135 km in mid-latitudes) with - 125 85 levels (L85) from the surface to an altitude of ~85 km.
-Interactions of the flow blocking drag associated with the orographic gravity wave drag (OGWD) are parameterized, as detailed in Webster et al. (2003).
-Similarly, a spectral sub-grid parameterization is used for the representation of the gravity wave drag induced in the upper stratosphere and mesosphere, forced by non-orographic sources (NOGWD) such as convective processes and fronts, which enables HadGEM3 to simulate a realistic quasi-biennial oscillation (QBO) as detailed in Scaife et al. (2002).
+We run the atmosphere-only configuration (HadGEM3-A) at N96 horizontal resolution $(1.875^\circ \times 1.25^\circ,\ \sim 135\,\text{km}$ in mid-latitudes) with 85 levels (L85) from the surface to an altitude of $\sim 85$ km.
+Interactions of the flow-blocking drag associated with the orographic gravity wave drag (OGWD) are parameterized, as detailed in Webster et al. (2003).
+Similarly, a spectral sub-grid parameterization is used for the representation of the gravity wave drag induced in the upper stratosphere and mesosphere, forced by non-orographic gravity wave drag (NOGWD) such as convective processes and fronts, which enables HadGEM3 to simulate a realistic quasibiennial oscillation (QBO) as detailed in Scaife et al. (2002).

-130 2.2 Experiment design
+2.2 Experiment design

 Seven 50-year-long time-slice simulations were performed with HadGEM3-A with fixed boundary conditions including prescribed SSTs and sea ice.
 The experiment names and IDs are shown in Table 1.
-The reference simulation (run A) uses boundary conditions, including greenhouse gas (GHG) concentrations, natural and anthropogenic primary aerosol or reactive gas emissions, set to pre-industrial (year 1850) values following the Coupled Model Intercomparison Project 5 protocol (CMIP5; Lamarque et al., 2010; Taylor et al., 2012).
-The reference SSTs and sea ice concentrations (SIC) are annually repeating fields taken as the monthly-mean multi-model mean (MMM) from the CMIP5 piControl simulations (Taylor et al., 2012).
-The MMM reference SST and SIC fields are constructed from the average of the last 150 years of the piControl experiments from the 26 CMIP5 models listed in the Supplementary Information (Table S1).
+The reference simulation (run A) uses boundary conditions, including greenhouse gas (GHG) concentrations and natural and anthropogenic primary aerosol or reactive gas emissions, set to pre-industrial (year 1850) values following the Coupled Model Intercomparison Project 5 protocol (CMIP5; Lamarque et al., 2010; Taylor et al., 2012).
+The reference SSTs and sea ice concentrations (SICs) are annually repeating fields taken as the monthly-mean multimodel mean (MMM) from the CMIP5 piControl simulations (Taylor et al., 2012).
+The MMM reference SST and SIC fields are constructed from the average of the last 150 years of the